IoriBranford/remex/README.md

   - -o outputPrefix, --output outputPrefix

-    The prefix for each output file (the extracted autotiles).
-By default, it is "extractedAutotile", so the output files will be `extractedAutotile_0.png`, `extractedAutotile_1.png`, ... located in the directory in which you launch the script.
+    The prefix for each output file.
+By default, it is `extractedTiles`, so the output files will be `extractedTiles_at[0..11].png`, `extractedTiles_w[0..2].png`, `extractedTiles_an.png`, `extractedTiles_lo.png`, and `extractedTiles_hi.png`, located in the directory in which you launch the script.
 The script will ask you whether it should overwrite each file that already exists, unless you used the force option.

   - -f, --force